Cocoa Prices Fall Back from 3-week Highs

-Cocoa prices are trading lower today, with NY cocoa falling back from an early 3-week high and robusta falling back from Thursday's 3-week high.
-Cocoa prices are seeing some pre-weekend long liquidation pressure.
+Cocoa prices on Friday closed lower, with NY cocoa falling back from an early 3-week high and robusta falling back from Thursday's 3-week high.
+Cocoa prices saw some pre-weekend long liquidation pressure.

-Supply concerns are supportive for cocoa prices after the EU proposed only a six-month delay for enforcing its deforestation laws on Tuesday, rather than the previously announced one-year timeframe.
+Supply concerns are supportive for cocoa prices after the EU on Tuesday proposed only a six-month delay for enforcing its deforestation laws, rather than the previously announced one-year timeframe.
 The deforestation laws would require traceability requirements for farm products, including cocoa, produced in countries where forests are cut down for farming, potentially tightening supplies as farm products from these countries would not be allowed into the EU.

-Tighter cocoa inventories are supportive for prices after ICE-monitored cocoa inventories held in US ports fell to a 6.5-month low of 1,854,690 bags on Wednesday.
+Tighter cocoa inventories are supportive for prices after ICE-monitored cocoa inventories held in US ports fell to a 7-month low of 1,843,721 bags on Friday.

-An excessively short position by commodity funds in London cocoa futures could exacerbate any short-covering rally.
-Funds boosted their net-short positions in London cocoa by 2,286 to 13,057 in the week ended October 14, the largest short position in more than three years, according to the weekly Commitment of Traders (COT) data released last Friday.
-The US government shutdown has delayed the release of figures for NY cocoa positioning.

 Weak global cocoa demand is bearish for prices.
 Last Friday, the Cocoa Association of Asia reported that Q3 Asia cocoa grindings fell -17% y/y to 183,413, the smallest grindings for a Q3 in 9 years.
 Also, last Thursday, the European Cocoa Association reported that Q3 European cocoa grindings fell -4.8% y/y to 337,353 MT, the lowest for a third quarter in 10 years.
 The National Confectioners Association reported that Q3 North American coca grindings rose +3.2% y/y to 112,784 MT, but the addition of new reporting companies skewed the data.